Renault Scenic E-Tech Review & Prices

 Electric range, charging and tax

-Step up to the larger battery and you get an 87kWh capacity with a 220hp electric motor.
-This is available on all three trims and provides a range of up to 379 miles, though during our time with the car we saw just 3.1miles per kWh, which would result in a real-world range of about 270 miles.
+All Scenics now come with an 87kWh capacity with a 220hp electric motor as standard, as well as a heat pump for better efficiency in cold weather.
+This provides a range of up to 382 miles, though during our time with the car we saw just 3.1miles per kWh, which would result in a real-world range of about 270 miles.

-When it’s time to charge, the Scenic can take up to 150kW on a public fast charger with the big battery, which is fine but not great, and it’s 130kW for the smaller battery.
-The result is both models take just over half an hour to go from 15-80%.
+When it’s time to charge, the Scenic can take up to 150kW on a public fast charger with the big battery, which is fine but not great, taking just under 40 minutes to go from 10-80%.

 In terms of AC charging, the Scenic can take up to 22kW, which is really good but these chargers are few and far between.
-Most home chargers have a 7.4kW capacity, and in this case it takes the small battery over nine hours to go from 0-100%, and the big battery nearly 13 hours to do the same.
+Most home chargers have a 7.4kW capacity, and in this case it takes the battery almost 13 hours to go from 0-100%.

 Safety and security